andrew-brown-noosphere/voice-forge/README.md

 2. Go to the "New Crawl" page and enter a domain URL to start crawling
 3. Monitor the crawl progress on the dashboard
 4. Once content is extracted, use the Content Search page to explore and analyze the content
+5. Process content for RAG using the API or scripts
+6. Generate brand-aligned content using the RAG system with different templates and tones

+## RAG System

+The VoiceForge RAG system provides the following capabilities:

+1. **Content Chunking**: Split content into semantic chunks for more precise retrieval
+2. **Vector Embedding**: Generate embeddings for content using state-of-the-art models
+3. **Semantic Search**: Retrieve the most relevant content chunks based on query similarity
+4. **Template-based Generation**: Generate content using retrieved context and platform-specific templates
+5. **Multi-platform Support**: Generate content for different platforms (Twitter, LinkedIn, Email, Instagram, etc.)
+6. **Tone Customization**: Choose from various tones (professional, casual, enthusiastic, etc.)

+### RAG API Endpoints

+- **POST /rag/chunks/search**: Search for relevant content chunks
+- **GET /rag/content/{content_id}/chunks**: Get all chunks for a specific content piece
+- **POST /rag/process/{content_id}**: Process content for RAG
+- **POST /rag/generate**: Generate content using RAG
+- **POST /templates**: Create a new marketing template
+- **GET /templates/{template_id}**: Get a specific template by ID
+- **POST /templates/search**: Search for templates with filters

 ## Project Structure